The 8 Best White Tattoo Inks – Reviews & Buyer’s Guide (2023)

 Does white ink look good on light skin?

 No, white ink does not look prominent on white skin.
-It looks most popping on deeper skin tones.
+It looks most popping on deeper and dark skin tones.

 Do white tattoos turn yellow?